“I’m expecting a $100,000 work commission. Should I save or pay off debt?”

 - $21,500 in a brokerage account investing in low-fee index funds and ETFs.
 Sites like Betterment, Wealthfront and Ellevest offer online investment platforms with low-cost diversified portfolios.

 After 2017, once she’s built up her retirement assets, it’s important that Michelle aims to max out her 401(k) or at least invests about 15% to 17% of her income.
-If there’s any more money left over, she could choose to invest in her IRA (which offers the same tax benefit as the 401(k), a chance to reduce your taxable income by the amount of your contribution), followed by investing in the brokerage account.
+If there’s any more money left over, she could choose to invest in a traditional IRA (however she may not be eligible to deduct the contribution due to her income) or invest in the brokerage account.

 Knock Down Her Debt